tabalinas/jsgrid/README.md

     textField: "",              // name of property of item to be used as displaying value
     selectedIndex: -1           // index of selected item by default
-    valueType: "number|string"  // the data type of the value }
+    valueType: "number|string"  // the data type of the value
+    readOnly: false             // a boolean defines whether select is readonly (added in v1.4.0) }

 ```